gourdian25/termish/README.md

-# Termish - Documentation
+# Termish

-## Introduction

 **Termish** is a delightful command-line tool that enhances your terminal experience with a personalized welcome message.
 It provides a visually appealing greeting screen with the current date, time, and a randomly generated fortune quote displayed in a stylish cowsay format.
-With an elegant interface powered by [Gum CLI](https://github.com/charmbracelet/gum), Termish makes your terminal sessions more engaging and enjoyable.
+Powered by [Gum CLI](https://github.com/charmbracelet/gum), Termish makes your terminal sessions more engaging and enjoyable.

 ---